nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If a grade with the same `TEST_NAME` exists, it will be updated with the new `SCORE` and `WEIGHTAGE`.

 Examples:
-* `grade 1 Midterm 85 20` Adds or updates a grade for the 1st person in the list with a score of 85% for a test named "Midterm" with a 20% weightage.
+* `grade 2 Midterm 85 20` Adds or updates a grade for the 2nd person in the list with a score of 85% for a test named "Midterm" with a 20% weightage.
-* `grade 2 FinalExam 92 30` Adds or updates a grade for the 2nd person with a score of 92% for "FinalExam" and 30% weightage.
+* `find Betsy` followed by `grade 1 FinalExam 92 30` Adds or updates a grade for the 1st person in the results of the `find` command with a score of 92% for "FinalExam" and 30% weightage.
-* If a test with the same name already exists for that person, the old grade will be replaced.

 ### Deleting a grade from a person: `deletegrade`